 In 2008, researchers also found that this herb reduces anxiety while supporting an uplifted mood.

-Alcar, or acetyl-L-carnitine, is a common ingredient in brain fog supplements, but its effectiveness is debated.
+ALso known as acetyl-L-carnitine, is a common ingredient in brain fog supplements.

 Citicoline is a supplement that enhances blood flow to the brain, protects the brain from damage and boosts mental energy.

 This supplement is so powerful that it’s used to help treat neurological disorders, like dementia and brain injury.

 Citicoline boosts acetylcholine levels.
 This neurotransmitter is responsible for learning and memory.